 Touch is the one sense felt literally on every inch of the body, much like the third Sefirah of Tiferet is the only one linked to all the other Sefirot.
 Netzach and Hod are the Sefirot of prophecy, and neatly parallel hearing and seeing.
 Prophecy is that ability to peer into the higher worlds—the mochin—which brings us back to the question of why the sense of vision was implicated in those final three plagues that parallel the mochin.
 Yesod is the Sefirah of sexuality, and corresponds to the sense of pain.
 That might help explain why the genitals are densely packed with pain receptors, and why injuries to the genitals are among the most painful.
 (There really is a fine line between pleasure and pain.)
 That leaves the final Sefirah of Malkhut for temperature.

-The mochin are time, space, and self—in that order.
+The mochin are time, space, and self.
 The feminine Sefirah of Binah relates to the feminine quality of time.
 (This relates to the general principle that women are exempt from time-bound mitzvot.)
 Chokhmah is the Sefirah of Creation, and relates to the space of the cosmos.
 (Interestingly, it corresponds to the creation of light, the photons of which appear to take up space but are seemingly not subject to time!)
 Lastly, Keter is the Sefirah of will, ratzon, and is the sense of self.